 To assess whether Orthotics may be beneficial for your child, you can book an appointment at either our Yarraville or Point Cook locations.
 During this appointment a thorough paediatric and biomechanical assessment will be completed which will include lots of questions around your child’s current performance as well as future performance goals a gait assessment to see if any treatment is required.
 Orthotics often fall into the same category as other treatments which change the way your child can walk.
 These include Footwear recommendations, wedges or even bracing and strapping.

-Sometimes choosing the best options for treatments can be intimidating, if your child has pain the most important thing is to get a prompt diagnosis.
+Sometimes choosing the best options for child foot treatments can be intimidating, if your child has pain the most important thing is to get a prompt diagnosis.
 For this to occur a comprehensive assessment is required of the painful area.
 Sometimes imaging is required such as x-rays, although usually the diagnosis and management plan will be given to you on the same day as your 1st appointment.

 At TFC Podiatry, we very rarely give prescription foot orthotics to very young children as we like to ensure the foot has it’s best chance of developing perfectly.
 Often other treatments will be implemented for very young children.